pranit1812/Dasboard-Chathyperwater/README.md

 - Visualize sentiment distribution with a pie chart
 - Responsive design that works on desktop and mobile
 - DynamoDB integration for persistent data storage
+- Password protection for the dashboard using environment variables

 ## Technologies Used